 - C. EVACUATION OF DISABLED STUDENTS, STAFF AND FACULTY continued - 3.
 A copy of the Assisted Evacuation Plan should be included in the Emergency Response Bag. - 4.
-In case of an Emergency where evacuation or a long-term stay on-site is required, the Director of Instruction and Pupil Services and designated staff will respond to the Relocation Center or to the designated Safety Zone to assist with special education students and staff who serve them. - 5.
-If coordinated services are required from outside agencies that specialize in dealing with students with disabilities, the Director of Instruction and Pupil Services will act to facilitate the use of such groups. - 6.
-Designated staff from the office of the Director of Instruction and Pupil Services will provide additional assistance where needed. - D. EVACUATION TO AN OFF-SITE LOCATION - 1.
+In case of an Emergency where evacuation or a long-term stay on-site is required, the Director of Student Services and designated staff will respond to the Relocation Center or to the designated Safety Zone to assist with special education students and staff who serve them. - 5.
+If coordinated services are required from outside agencies that specialize in dealing with students with disabilities, the Director Student Services will act to facilitate the use of such groups. - 6.
+Designated staff from the office of the Director Student Services will provide additional assistance where needed. - D. EVACUATION TO AN OFF-SITE LOCATION - 1.
 First Step